anttisalonen/progbook/rst/shop5.rst

 Let's finish this chapter by putting together a simple (but ugly) web UI that allows a user to generate a return form.

-We'll be using Flask for this exercise, and to keep things simple, we'll skip the Javascript bit and *generate* all HTML on the server side.
+We'll be using Flask for this exercise, and to keep things simple, we'll skip the JavaScript bit and *generate* all HTML on the server side.
 Flask makes this fairly easy as it integrates with the Jinja 2 templating language.

 Products
 ========